Wadi Rum general information

-After receiving your reservation, we send you a confirmation which contains all details about your trip.
+After receiving your reservation, we send you a confirmation which contains all the details about your trip.

 In addition, we support you in the organization of your experience.
-We can help you with car, bus or taxi transfer, just let us know in the reservation.
+We can advise about the bus services and help you with car or taxi transfers, just let us know in the reservation.

 Yes you can, we will try do our best to welcome you depending the availability we have in the camp.